Anti-social behaviour order: Reception

 In 2002, Home Office data stated that in the cases where information was available, there was a high proportion where some mitigating factor appeared to have contributed to their behaviour.
 Almost 1/5 used substances, and 1/6 were consuming excessive amounts of alcohol.
 Overall, 44% were engaging in substance use or had a learning disability, and a further 16% included persons with psychological and behaviour problems in the family.
 Similar results were found in Scotland.
 A casefile review showed that 55% of those given ASBOs had substance use disorders, mental health, or learning disability problems.

-In 2005, a survey of Youth Offending Teams by the British Institute for Brain Injured Children showed that 38% of ASBOs went to young people with significant mental disorders.
-Problems included: clinical depression, suicidal tendencies, autism, psychosis, personality disorders, learning disabilities, and ADHD; this raised the question of whether young people with these illnesses should be held to a lower standard of behaviour than others.
-By contrast, the same survey of ASBO teams gave only a 5% reported incidence of mental impairment.
-This massive difference suggests that most ASBO teams did not take into account mental health problems, even though the Home Office safeguards for vulnerable people in the ASBO process required it.

 ASBO effectiveness was also questioned.
 In response to a House of Commons question, it was stated that 53.7% of ASBOs were breached in England in 2005; 69.4% in 2006; and 70.3% in 2007.
 In large cities, rates could be higher: the breach rate in Manchester reached 90.2% in 2007.
 This level of breaching raised an interesting issue.
 The first test to justify the issuing of an ASBO was that anti-social behaviour (ASB) had been proved to the criminal standard.
 The second test was that the order was necessary to prevent future acts of ASB, and provide protection to the victim(s).
 However, the criminal standard was not applied to the second test.
 Lord Steyn stated: